Integrated Rate Laws and Half-Life

 Integrated form:

-- Plot [A] vs t → straight line, slope = -k
+- Plot [A] vs t gives straight line with slope = -k

-- Half-life depends on [A]₀:
+- Half-life depends on initial concentration

-Example: Surface-catalyzed reactions where surface is saturated
+Example: Surface-catalyzed reactions where catalyst surface is saturated

 First Order Reactions